 When we look at the global figures we can see that WhatsApp is the most popular global channel: there are 2000 millions of active users in WhatsApp, followed by 1300 millions of users in Facebook Messenger, closely followed by WeChat (95% of WeChat users are in China, by the way).
 These channels are followed by QQ Mobile, another Chinese app owned by the giant Tencent, Telegram and Snapchat.

-- The two chinese apps have, in total, as many users as WhatsApp.
+- WeChat and QQ, two apps made in China, have, when combined, as many users as WhatsApp.

 - Telegram, a channel organizations have pushed for in the past, has a very small user base compared with WhatsApp and Messenger.